 CloudWays has no cPanel, no email server, no SMTP email (I use AuthSMTP), no file manager, no DNS manager – none of that stuff!

-If you already have a site (not tech savvy or prefer to delegate)
+If you already have a live site with members

 As I explained in an interview with Richard Patey, I don’t think busy business owners should be dealing with hosting “stuff” at all.